bikeboardsurf1/containers-101/container-introduction/step3/text.md

 >Given the image has now been created, let's start it up as a 'container'

-* Here we want to give the running container a name *my-nginx-container* and inform that image that the container is based on is *my-nginx-image* version *1.0.0*
+* Here we want to give the running container a name *my-nginx-container* and inform that the image the container is based on is called *my-nginx-image* and is version *1.0.0*
 * If the version number is NOT provided the container engine will assume 'latest' and if an image does not contain a tag name of 'latest'locally, the engine will attempt to find it from an online repository e.g docker hub and if it still cannot be found  an error will be returned
 * To indicate that the container needs to be run in the background (or *detached* mode) we use the -d flag
 * Note we have provided a port mapping of 8085:80, the number on the left of the colon indicates the host port and the number on the right is the container port.
 By default Nginx is set to port 80